Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Dirac Assisted Tree (DAT) Method

 and $u_\delta$ satisfies the boundary conditions $\mathcal{B}_0 u_\delta(0)=0$ and $\mathcal{B}_1 u_\delta(1)=0$.
 Thus, by \eqref{f:tf:2} we have

 and $u$ satisfies the prescribed boundary conditions in \eqref{heqnbdry}. \end{proof}

 Obviously, we can recursively apply the above procedure to solve each of the local problems in \eqref{heqnL:local:fj} with prescribed boundary conditions in \eqref{heqnl:local:fj:bdry} to further reduce the size of the problem.
-To elucidate this point, we now present the Dirac Assisted Tree (DAT) algorithm below.
+To elucidate this point, we now present the DAT algorithm below.

-As an illustrative example, if we take an equispaced grid on $[0,1]$, $N_0=4$, $h=2^{-n}$, $L=n-2$, and $s=1$, then each element of our partition of unity at this level (with the exception of the two boundaries) is supported on $[(j-1)2^{-n},(j+1)2^{-n}]$ for $j=1,\dots,2^{n}-1$.
-Consequently, each interior local problem in (S1) of Algorithm \ref{alg:dat} that does not touch the boundary forms a $3 \times 3$ coefficient matrix.
-The matrix size becomes $4\times 4$ if it touches the boundary point $0$ or $1$ whose original boundary condition is non-Dirichlet.
-The linking problem in \eqref{link:coef} can be obtained by solving a $3\times 3$ matrix equation.
-This exactly describes the situation in Examples \ref{ex:constant} and \ref{ex:akvary}.
+As an illustrative example, for an equispaced grid on $[0,1]$ with $N_0=4$, $h=2^{-n}$, $L=n-2$, $s=1$ and $n\in \N$, the size of each linking and local problem (with the exception of those near the boundaries) is a $3 \times 3$ matrix equation.
+This exactly describes the situation in \cref{ex:constant,ex:akvary} in \cref{sec:examples}.

+Thus far, we have described DAT for the linear differential operator $\mathcal{L}$ defined in \eqref{heqnL}.
+The DAT method with appropriate modification can be generalized to general 1D linear differential operators $\mathcal{L}$ (e.g., the biharmonic equation involving higher order derivatives).
+We would need to modify \cref{thm:dat} about how we patch the local problems in \eqref{heqnL:local} by means of the Dirac assisted local problems in \eqref{heqnL:local:delta} equipped with suitable boundary conditions.
+In addition to \eqref{heqnL:local:delta}, we may have to solve additional Dirac assisted linking problems in \eqref{heqnL:local:delta} using higher order distributional derivatives of $\dirac_{x_j}$.